RagnarB83/ash-documentation/docs/setup.rst

 C. Semi-Automatic Miniconda setup (recommended)
 *****************************************************

-This is the recommended way for a fully functioning ASH.
+This is the recommended way for a mostly fully functioning ASH.
-Required if you intend to do MM or QM/MM using the OpenMM package (as OpenMM has to be installed via conda/mamba).
+Required if you intend to do MM, QM/MM or MD (as OpenMM has to be installed via conda/mamba).
 If you already completed section A and B above, and the Miniforge/Miniconda environment is loaded, you can skip ahead to step 5.